-When I landed at the Bergamo airport, I met with my friends from Czech and together we entered Milan.
+When I landed at Bergamo airport, I met with my friends from Czechia, and together we entered Milan.

-Once in the city, we went to see the organizer of the slackline meeting, who greeted us with a tasty supper and was kind to let us stay at his place.
+Once in the city, we went to see the slackline meeting organizer, who greeted us with a tasty supper and was kind to let us stay at his place.
+What a nice guy!
 It was already evening when we got into Milan, so the only other thing we did was a trip to a supermarket.
-It had a tremendous selection of pasta, cheese, bread and wine.
-Basically, that was all we needed for the next few days.
+It had a tremendous selection of pasta, cheese, bread, and wine.
+Basically, that was all we needed.

-Following two days we spent in the Parco di Trenno, where the meeting took a place.
+The following two days we spent in the Parco di Trenno, where the meeting took place.

-In the park we helped to set up some lines for the fest..
+In the park, we helped to set up some lines for the festival..

 ..the place was ready to welcome the slackline community.